Admitted International Students

 Students entering in Fall (September) 2014 should submit a Course Request List to their admission counselor.
-The course schedule for 2014-2015 will be available on Merlin in late March; and we encourage you to submit your course request list as soon as possible after April 1, as classes do fill up.
+The course schedule for 2014-2015 is available on Merlin .
+Download a Freshman Registration Guide or Transfer Registration Guide for information about how to choose classes.
+Please submit your course request list as soon as possible, as classes do fill up.

 Before September 1, 2014

 - Make arrangements to have your official final transcripts, including any summer course work, sent to North Central before the term begins.

 - Get any necessary immunizations and complete your Medical History and Immunization Form for North Central's Wellness Center.
 You will need your college id number to complete the forms.
 Call the Wellness Center with any questions, +1-630-637-5550.

 - Note: Please be aware the State of Illinois has very specific immunization requirements as outlined in the medical forms.
 If these requirements are not met, you will not be able to register for your second term classes.
 Please contact Megan Otermat with any questions about these requirements.

 - TIP: Although you can get missing immunizations after arriving at North Central, it is usually MUCH less expensive for you to get the required immunizations before you leave home.

 - Purchase required health insurance through HTH.
 The 2014-2015 brochure is available, and the monthly rate for the 2014-2015 academic year will be $94.00.
 Click here to enroll.

 - TIP: Purchase insurance for all months you will be in the U.S. Use the address: North Central College, 30 North Brainard Street CM#276, Naperville, IL 60540.
 Blanks asking for ID numbers can be left blank.
 Print and bring your receipt and medical card to orientation.